Q253: There are some trespassers who have arrived on my land, what should I do?

 The owner of the land could commit several criminal offences if he forcibly removes the trespasser and his/her property from the land.
 The best and safest course of action is to obtain a court order, which if breached may then turn into a criminal matter.

-The police do have some powers against two or more trespassers if damage has been caused or there is more than six vehicles on the land.
+The police do have some powers against two or more trespassers if damage has been caused, or there are more than six vehicles on the land.